simonbesnard1/gedidb/paper/paper.md

 # Example use cases

-An illustrative application includes assessing forest regeneration across the Amazon basin, where `gediDB` rapidly extracted GEDI variables over large spatial-temporal extents.
-Outputs were integrated with scientific Python libraries such as `geopandas` and `xarray`, allowing detailed spatial analyses and ecological assessments.
-Such workflows have practical implications for studies of carbon dynamics, biomass changes, and forest recovery trajectories following disturbances.
+An illustrative application involved analyzing canopy height changes across the Amazon Basin.
+Using gediDB, GEDI variables such as canopy height and canopy cover were rapidly extracted for a large spatial-temporal extent.
+The retrieved data were then aggregated within a spatial grid composed of 3x3 degree hexagons, facilitating detailed analysis of canopy height variability and temporal changes across the region.
+Integration with Python libraries such as geopandas and xarray streamlined spatial analyses and visualization, offering practical insights into forest structure dynamics.

 # Community impact and future development